Dennis966/GRU_based_AEC_SE_model/README.md

 ## A GRU based Autoencoder Speech Enhancement Model.

-I've replaced the SRU units with GRU units.
-Since I had problems importing SRU's, I commented out all the SRU-based models in build.py and declared my new models in ``main.py``
+Since I had problems importing SRU's, I've replaced the SRU units with GRU units.
+I commented out all the SRU-based models in `build.py` and declared my new models in `main_SE.py`,`main_AEC.py` and `main_SE_fixAEC.py`.
+A discription of the new models are shown below.

 ### SE model